Permanent roof anchor embedded into a concrete wall, meant to provide fall protection solutions

 A typical Pro-Bel anchor is designed to meet a 1,000 lb static load and an ultimate load of 5,000 lb.

-• Static Load: The constant fixed load the anchor can support.
+• Static Load: The constant fixed load that the anchor can support.

 • Ultimate Load: The maximum load the anchor can withstand without fracturing.